MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 ### Version 3.12.2.114

 - When the schedule board map view is opened, the map automatically zooms out to show all the map pins.
-- The resource look up is displayed on the schedule board in Arabic.
+- The resource lookup is displayed on the schedule board in Arabic.
 - On the schedule assistant results list view, work start time aligns with the estimated arrival time values on the create resource booking pane.
 - Added additional handling to avoid the corruption of the booking setup metadata and the schedule board settings records.
 - Bookings can be edited in the days view of the schedule board by right-clicking on the booking and selecting **Edit**.